What is an Interim or Short Term AVO?

 How long does an interim AVO usually last?

-An interim AVO is temporary and lasts until the matter is fully decided.
+An interim AVO is temporary and lasts until the first court date.

 What happens if I breach the conditions of an interim AVO?

-If you don’t abide by the conditions of your interim AVO you could face criminal charges and further penalties.
+If you don’t abide by the conditions of your interim AVO you could face a criminal charge for contravening an AVO.

 How can I contest an AVO that is being made against me?